CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <blockquote>
 <p>method request-uri protocol-version</p>
 </blockquote>
 <p>It has three fields separated by a single space character.
 The first one is the method, that specifies the kind of action that the requesting entity would like to perform.
-The second field specifies which is the resource on which the action must be performed, and the third field which specifies the protocol identity and version.<br>
+The second field specifies which is the resource on which the action must be performed.
+The third field specifies the protocol identity and version.</p>
-Example:</p>
+<p>Example:</p>
 <blockquote>
 <p>GET /serviceA?parameter=n_request HTTP/1.1</p>
 </blockquote>